blueSparrow2000/DiceGame/README.md

 Aquatic: カナリアスキップ

 # About distribution
-You are free to download and play the game, but you may not modify and re-distribute the game file.
+You are free to download and play the game, but you should not modify and re-distribute the game file.

 This game is planned for commercial use, so copying the game logic is prohibited.

+All the assets except musics belong to the creator.